 Introduction

 Proper identification of estrus in non-conceived animals is very necessary for maintenance of fertility and productivity among animals (Fricke, 2002; Padodara et al., 2024).
 Lakhimi is an important newly registered dual-purpose cattle breed of Assam, India in the year 2017 by National Bureau of Animal Genetics Resources (Kayastha et al., 2011; Savalia et al. 2019).
-In recent years, the incidence of dairy cows at estrus that stand to be mounted and duration of standing estrus has been reduced (Dobson et al., 2008).
+The incidence of dairy cows at estrus that stand to be mounted and duration of standing estrus has been reduced (Dobson et al., 2008).
 Similarly, in indigenous cattle breeds estrus expression is weak and its duration becomes shorter in comparison to exotic cattle breeds leading to difficulties in proper detection of estrus (Layek et al., 2011).
 Therefore, to overcome this problem several methods have been developed by early researchers for better identification of estrus with various success rates.
 In recent studies, it has been observed that the salivary crystallization pattern during various reproductive stages of estrous cycle in bovines is similar to crystallization pattern of cervico-vaginal mucus (Cortes et al., 2014; Padodara et al., 2024).
 Saliva is one of the important and easily accessible non-invasive biological fluids of animals which depicts the pathological and physiological status of humans as well as animals (Surla et al., 2021).
 In animals, saliva is composed of variety of electrolytes viz. calcium, inorganic phosphorus, magnesium, potassium, sodium etc. which have been fluctuating during various stages of estrous cycle with the variation of ovarian steroid hormones (Devi et al., 2016).
-Very few information is available on salivary crystallization pattern during different stages of estrous cycle and no such data is obtained in Lakhimi cattle breed till date.
-Hence, this study is undertaken to access the crystallization patterns of saliva during proestrus and estrus stage of estrous cycle in Lakhimi cows.
+This study is undertaken to access the crystallization patterns of saliva during proestrus and estrus stage of estrous cycle in Lakhimi cows.

 Materials and methods